 The need to emphasize the black origin of albinos reflects European and creole anxieties over the instability of skin color and the concomitant blurring of racial boundaries that could undermine their ability to rule—including implicit fears relating to the legitimacy of the slave trade.
 Casta painting responds to this anxiety by constructing a view of an orderly and mixed society bound by love (hence the use of the familial metaphor), one that was hierarchically arranged and always featured Spaniards at the top.
 The images also picture the New World as a land of boundless natural wonder through precise renderings of native products, flora, and fauna.

-As I have argued elsewhere, casta paintings are fascinating documents of the time that not only mirror but actively construct many notions of the period regarding colonial society—what emerges is a picture that is neither static nor consistent.
+As I have argued elsewhere (see references below), casta paintings are fascinating documents of the time that not only mirror but actively construct many notions of the period regarding colonial society—what emerges is a picture that is neither static nor consistent.
 But it is precisely this layering of meanings and the inherent tension between the textual component of casta paintings (underscoring the racial and hierarchical division of society) and the visual one (hinting at the abundance of the land) that make the genre so compelling.

 Katzew, Ilona.
 Casta Painting: Images of Race in Eighteenth-Century Mexico.
 New Haven, CT: Yale University Press, 2004.